-Shot of Prevention is a community blog where individuals, parents, medical professionals and others can gather to discuss questions and current events regarding immunizations.
-Over the past several months, we have heard many stories from parents, doctors and advocates about how confusing and frustrating it can be to find good information about vaccines and vaccine safety on the Internet.
-Now, for the first time, we are introducing a resource where all of these different voices can come together to share their perspectives and personal stories.
+Shot of Prevention is a community blog where individuals, parents, medical professionals and others gather to discuss current events and issues regarding immunizations.
+Over the years we have heard many stories from parents, healthcare providers and vaccine advocates about how confusing and frustrating it can be to find good information about vaccines and vaccine safety online.
+This inspired us to introduce Shot of Prevention in 2009, a blog where different voices can come together to share their perspectives and personal stories.
 We hope you will find the resource to be beneficial, and we hope you will engage in these important conversations with us!

 Amy Pisani – Contributor

 Amy Pisani, MS has been serving as the Executive Director of Vaccinate Your Family (formerly known as Every Child By Two) since 1998.
 As a mother of two teenage boys, Amy has first-hand experiences with vaccines and questions parents have about their safety, efficacy and necessity.